MiiMii1205/kyzenred-sddm/readme.md

 ## Installation
 Just put this repository in `/usr/share/sddm/theme`.
 For the theme to work correctly you'll also need to fetch every other Kyzenred components.

+SDDM needs to have additional permissions to fetch your settings and your current color scheme.
+To enable this, just run the `/scripts/enable-theme.sh` script while connected.
+Each users have to explicitly run this script, otherwise the default background and color scheme will be used.

+Should you ever want to revoke these permission. just run the `/scripts/disable-theme.sh` script.

+Please note that not every background plugins types are supported.
+The only supported background plugins as of yet are the picture of the day plugin, the image plugin and the color plugin.

 ## Configuration ##